 Geriatrics is a specialty that focuses on the health care of elderly people.
 Geriatricians typically manage disorders in a number of specialty areas with a focus on health issues unique to the elderly, including the appropriate use of drugs in the elderly, the interaction among multiple diseases, the need to coordinate care among multiple practitioners, and the impact of age-related cognitive and physical changes on treatment.
 Geriatricians also aim to promote health by anticipating, preventing, and treating diseases and disabilities that become more common with age.

-Geriatrics Chapters (A-Z)
+Geriatrics Sections (A-Z)

 Aging and Quality Of Life